Your Living Profile (Persona)

 Receipts, tensions, and facets

-Open any element and you'll find its receipts — the actual moments that built it, so nothing is asserted without something behind it.
-Where two true things about you pull in different directions, Blue records a tension (an amber callout) that sits beside the element rather than overwriting it — you're allowed to contain contradictions.
+Open any element and you'll find its receipts, the actual moments that built it, so nothing is asserted without something behind it.
+Where two true things about you pull in different directions, Blue records a tension (an amber callout) that sits beside the element rather than overwriting it: you're allowed to contain contradictions.

-Elements are loosely grouped into eight facets — how you communicate, how you decide, what motivates you, your sensitivities, relationships, rhythm, growth, and context.
+Elements are loosely grouped into eight facets: how you communicate, how you decide, what motivates you, your sensitivities, relationships, rhythm, growth, and context.

-How it's tended, and by which plan
+How it's kept current, and by which plan

 Correcting it